Prepare for your migration

 Prepare indexes

-In Neo4j v5, BTREE indexes are replaced by RANGE, POINT, and TEXT indexes.
-Before migrating a database, in Neo4j v4.4, you should create a matching RANGE, POINT, or TEXT index for each BTREE index (or index-backed constraint).
-This allows the new indexes to be populated by Neo4j v4.4 before migration, and avoids any performance impairment when Neo4j v5 drops the BTREE indexes.
+In Neo4j 5, BTREE indexes are replaced by RANGE, POINT, and TEXT indexes.
+It is good to create a matching RANGE, POINT, or TEXT index for each BTREE index and index-backed constraint and populate them in Neo4j 4.4 before migration.
+This helps to avoid any performance impairment when Neo4j 5 drops the BTREE indexes during the migration.

 CREATE RANGE INDEX range_index_name FOR (n:Label) ON (n.prop1)